fortanix/terraform-provider-dsm/docs/resources/azure_sobject.md

 | -------- | -------- |-------- |
 | `RSA` | 2048, 3072, 4096 | APPMANAGEABLE, SIGN, VERIFY, ENCRYPT, DECRYPT, WRAPKEY, UNWRAPKEY, EXPORT |
 | `EC` | NistP256, NistP384, NistP521,SecP256K1 | APPMANAGEABLE, SIGN, VERIFY, AGREEKEY, EXPORT
-- `purge_deleted_key` (Boolean) Purge deleted key in Azure key vault.purging the key makes all data encrypted with it unrecoverable unless you later import the same key material from Fortanix DSM into the Azure key.The DSM source key is not affected by this operation.
+- `purge_deleted_key` (Boolean) Purge deleted key in Azure key vault.
+Purging the key makes all data encrypted with it unrecoverable unless you later import the same key material from Fortanix DSM into the Azure key vault.The DSM source key is not affected by this operation.
 The supported values are true/false.
  **Note:**  This should be enabled only after the creation.
 - `rotate` (String) The security object rotation.
 Specify the method to use for key rotation:
    * `DSM`: To use the same key material.